ScottLogic/blog/_posts/2024-05-03-bunjs-a-fast-rising-star.md

 Should I switch all my Python projects to Bun?
 Again, probably not.
 Python is still really fast, and, particularly for these kinds of problems, there are a lot of packages available to make implementing the more complex algorithms a lot easier.
 Not to mention, sometimes Python can handle the bigger datasets a lot better, as I found with last year's challenges.

 Should I do Advent of Code?
-Absolutely,!
+Absolutely!
 While some days' puzzles are downright horrible, for the most part, it's pretty fun, and you can learn a lot about algorithms and more advanced optimisation techniques.

 And in case you're wondering how I did this time around, I managed 2nd place on both.
 I've no idea how...